U.S. flag

 Definitions

-Clinicians should be familiar with commonly used terms associated with addiction and substance use disorders as they are frequently used in the literature.
-The definition of addiction and substance use disorders helps outline diagnostic criteria, which can be used to identify those needing treatment.
+Clinicians should be familiar with key terms associated with addiction and substance use disorders, as they are frequently used in medical literature.
+Clear definitions help establish diagnostic criteria, enabling providers to identify individuals needing treatment.

-• Addiction: According to the American Society of Addiction Medicine (ASAM), addiction is "a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual's life experiences."[ASAM Glossary of Addiction] People with addiction engage in behaviors that become compulsive and are continued despite adverse consequences.
-However, the ASAM states that addiction prevention strategies and treatment regimens are "as successful as those for other chronic diseases."
-They identify these 5 characteristics of addiction:
+• Addiction: According to the American Society of Addiction Medicine (ASAM), addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual's life experiences.[ASAM.
+Glossary of Addiction] Individuals with addiction engage in behaviors that become compulsive despite adverse consequences.
+ASAM identifies 5 characteristics: craving; dysfunctional emotional response; failure to recognize significant problems; inability to abstain consistently; and impaired control of behavior.

-• Substance use disorder: The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), abolishes the previous categorization of substance-related addictions into "abuse" and "dependence."
-The DSM-5-TR combines these terms into substance use disorders, categorized as mild, moderate, or severe based on severity.
-This helps clarify diagnoses and prevents confusion for clinicians and patients.[7]
+• Substance use disorder: The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR) combines previously used terms “abuse” and “dependence” into substance use disorders categorized as mild, moderate, or severe based on the number of criteria met within 12 months.[5]

-• Abuse: Use of an illegal substance or maladaptive pattern of substance use for a nonmedical purpose other than pain relief, ie, to alter one's state of consciousness.[8]
+• Abuse: Older term for use of an illegal substance or a maladaptive pattern of substance use for a nonmedical purpose other than pain relief.[8]
+The term should be avoided as it can carry unneeded additional blame for already stigmatized patients who have often been the victims of abuse themselves.

-• Dependence: Physiologic reliance on a drug resulting in a withdrawal syndrome with cessation or reduction in the amount of drug administered.[9]
+• Dependence: Physiological reliance on a drug resulting in a withdrawal syndrome with cessation or reduction in the amount of drug administered.[6]

 • Diversion: Transferring a controlled substance from an authorized person's use to an unauthorized person's use for distribution or possession.